This post has two parts:

 The good

-• [Offer] Salient: The process was reasonable and direct.
-And the company was very clear about the team’s needs and expectations.
+Salient: The process was reasonable and direct.
+And the company was very clear about the team’s needs and expectations. - Resolve AI: Excellent interview experience.
+The recruiter and team were highly professional.
+The coding rounds effectively focused on ML design, with discussions centered on practical, real-world work.

-• Descript: Only one interview round, but it was focused and specific about work experience and the roadmap.
+- Descript: They conducted just one interview round, but it was efficiently focused on work experience and clearly outlined their product roadmap.

 The not so good